carlhillit/blog/_posts/2022-06-21-InstallWindowsServerCore.md

 ### Select a compute resource & Select storage

-I'll creating a new Virtual Machine on the NVME datastore on host #3.
+I'll creating a new Virtual Machine on the NVMe datastore on host number 3.

 ### Select a guest OS